mhzed/solr-disjoin/readme.md

 DisJoin stands for disjunction join.

-Solr supports a limited form of [join](https://wiki.apache.org/solr/Join), equivalent to RDMBS inner-join on a single field.
-Though limited, Join query can be very useful in certain contexts []().
+Solr supports a form of [join](https://wiki.apache.org/solr/Join), equivalent to RDMBS inner-join on a single field.
+Though limited, Join query can be very useful in certain contexts.

 Multiple join queries can be combined together by adding each as a filter query to the main Solr Query.
 The join conditions together form a logical conjunction due to the nature of filter query.
 However sometimes a disjunction of join conditions are desired.
 This DisJoin query plugin fills this requirement.

-The examples below illustrate some use cases for disjunction join.
+The examples in the following sections illustrate some use cases for disjunction join.

 ## Pre-requisites and limitations